Login

 Fire Resistant Fabrics | Fire Retardant vs. Fire Resistant

-Flame-resistant and fire-retardant fabrics are essential safety tools in a variety of industrial, commercial, and municipal applications.
-Technological improvements in these fabrics have facilitated the development flame barriers, coverings, numerous types of personal protective equipment, and more.
-This blog post will discuss the differences between flame-resistant and fire-retardant fabrics, common applications of these fabrics, and more.
+Flame-resistant and fire-retardant fabrics are essential safety tools in various industrial, commercial, and municipal applications.
+Technological advances have led to the development of flame barriers, coverings, and personal protective equipment.
+This section will discuss the differences between flame-resistant and fire-retardant fabrics, common applications, and more.

 Flame-Resistant (FR) Fabrics